avs-code/Spark_surveillance_robot/README.md

 *  Speaker
 *  Level of battery charge
 *  Control via wifi module over internet (For example: In a house family I want connect by internet to robot that is in my home.)
+*  Camera IP battery powered, with remote access (may be standalone of arduino system)

 ## Future features:
 * MQ-2 Gas sensor module